Coronavirus and lockdown

 - All local member organizations of the FNSF.
 Find the number to the organization closest to you here (page in French).

 En Avant Toute(s) offers an online chat, completely free, anonymous and secure for victims of violence.
-The chat is open 7 days a week from 10am to 9pm.
+The chat is open 6 days a week from Monday to Saturday from 10am to 9pm.

 These resources are available in French only.